 - 1.1 Since 2001, rents for properties let at 'social rent' have been set based on a formula set by government.
 This creates a formula rent for each property, which is calculated based on the relative value of the property, relative local income levels and the size of the property.
 An aim of this formula based approach is to ensure that similar rents are charged for similar social rent properties. - 1.2 In 2011, the government introduced affordable rent which permits rents to be set at up to 80% of market rent (including service charges).
 This is the amount a property could reasonably expect to receive if it was available on the open market.
 Landlords can only let new properties at affordable rent where certain conditions apply. - 1.3 From April 2015 the government made it possible for social landlords to charge a full market rent where a social tenant household has an annual income of at least £60,000.
-This was designed to allow landlords to make better use of their social housing, rather than requiring them to provide sub-market rent properties to households with relatively high incomes. - 1.4 Government policy previously limited maximum annual changes in social rent and affordable rent levels.
+This was designed to allow landlords to make better use of their social housing, rather than requiring them to provide submarket rent properties to households with relatively high incomes. - 1.4 Government policy previously limited maximum annual changes in social rent and affordable rent levels.
 From April, 2016 to end March 2020, the Welfare Reform and Work Act 2016 required social landlords to reduce their rents by 1% each year.
 This was designed to help put welfare spend on a more sustainable footing and to ensure that the social housing sector plays its part in helping to reduce the public spending deficit. - 1.5 In October 2017, the government announced its intention to set a long term rent deal for both local authority landlords and housing associations.
 This would permit annual rent increases on both social and affordable rent properties of up to CPI + 1% (at September of the previous year) for a period of at least 5 years.
 This policy recognises the need for a stable financial environment to support the delivery of new homes.
-This new policy will come into effect from 1 April 2020. - 1.6 For the first time, the government intends to direct the Regulator to apply its rent standard to all registered providers (local authorities and private registered providers the majority being housing associations).
-The rent standard should apply to local authority registered providers from 2020 onwards because the previous arrangements for limiting the welfare costs associated with local authority rents will not operate alongside Universal Credit.
+This new policy came into effect from 1 April 2020.